Is low self esteem the biggest issue?

-- would you have lower anxiety levels if you have adequate self-esteem?
+- would you have lower anxiety levels?

-- could you be more confident, if you had higher self-esteem?
+- could you be more confident ?

 The list goes on.
 Not everything stems from low self-esteem.
 In fact some problems can actually be worsened if your self-esteem is too high!
 Arrogance and pigheadedness are unattractive qualities for example when trying to form relationships.
 It is also true to say that many psychological issues are caused by one-off experiences, trauma and other factors that are not necessarily linked to self-esteem.

 I do believe though, that dealing with low self-esteem can significantly help with resolving problems.
 It can help you cope with life events and creating a more positive and successful future.

 What’s more, raising self-esteem to overcome one issue, usually has pleasant side-effects in other areas of life too.
 Feeling better about yourself can increase the respect of others.
 It can give you better job prospects.
 It can help you find new and better friends and make you feel happier with where you are in life.